-Mera Peak (6476 meters) and Island peak (6189 meters) Climbing trip is the most challenging Climbing and Trekking holidays in Khumbu Region that includes climb highest Trekking peak in Nepal Mera Peak (6476 meters) the crossing of a technical Amphu Labtsa (Amphulapcha la) Pass (5845 meters) and Popular another Trekking Peak Island Peak (6189 meters) also known by Imja Tse located in Imja valley in Khumbu region of Nepal.
+Mera Peak and Island Peak Climbing trip is the most challenging Climbing and Trekking holiday in the Khumbu Region that includes climbing the highest Trekking peak in Nepal Mera Peak (6476 meters) crossing a technical Amphu Labtsa (Amphulapcha la) Pass (5845 meters) and Popular another Trekking Peak Island Peak (6189 meters) also known by Imja Tse located in Imja valley in Khumbu region of Nepal.

 Mera Peak and Island Peak Climbing and Trekking Route,

-Taking exciting mountain flight to Lukla, we will trek through the hard route of Mera Peak Climbing and trekking trail, The trek also goes through the busy Khumbu Valley, sparsely populated Hinku Valley and almost inhabited Barun Valley.
-Throughout these valleys, the century’s old culture and history of the Sherpa can be thoroughly experienced and savored.
-Highest Trekking Peak in Nepal Mera Peak Climbing trip photos and YouTube video you can find in the link created by our clients who just completed Mera Peak Climbing trip in Nepal.
+Taking an exciting mountain flight to Lukla, we will trek through the hard route of Mera Peak Climbing and trekking trail, The trek also goes through the busy Khumbu Valley, sparsely populated Hinku Valley, and almost inhabited Barun Valley.
+Throughout these valleys, the century-old culture and history of the Sherpa can be thoroughly experienced and savored.
+Highest Trekking Peak in Nepal Mera Peak Climbing trip photos and YouTube video you can find in the link created by our clients who just completed the Mera Peak Climbing trip in Nepal.

-Mera Peak Climb Amphu Labtsa Pass and Island Peak Climbbing trip Short Itinerary
+Mera Peak Climb Amphu Labtsa Pass and Island Peak Climbing Trip Itinerary

 Day 01: Arrive in Kathmandu (1335 meters).